Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_practice_lecture.md

     return counts_dict
 ```

 We don't need to return anything from `update_counts()` because it is directly altering the state of `counts_dict`, which was one of the arguments it was passed.
-At this point we can now return the `counts_dict` from `create_report()` and begin testing our full function.
+At this point we can now return `counts_dict` from `create_report()` and begin testing our full function.

 To check how our function is working, we will need to have access to it.
 One way that we could use it is by adding some code to our script that calls the function.
 Possibly like this...